Custom Home and Remodeling Blog

 • What is your overall budget?

 After the homebuilder understands what the client wants and can afford, the design phase of the project begins.
-A design and specifications agreement should be prepared that details all items discussed in the initial meeting.
-The document is then signed, and a deposit is provided by the client.
+The homebuilder should prepare a Design and Specifications Agreement that details all items discussed in the initial meeting.
+The document is then signed by both parties, and a deposit is provided by the client.

-How Much Will Your Custom Home Cost To Build - 8
+How Much Will Your Custom Home Cost To Build - Custom Home

 Spec Home

 Sometimes, a homebuilder will buy a lot, design a home, and build it with the intention of selling it once it is completed.
 This practice is known as building a spec, or speculative, home.
 A spec home may sell during the course of construction, and in that case, the homebuyer may be able to customize some of the finishes but will not be able to change the floor plan or style of the home.
-Spec homes are usually well located and built with amenities and upgrades to appeal to buyers in that specific market.
-One of the benefits of purchasing a spec home is that the buyer can have a new home without having to make a tremendous number of selections and decisions.
+Spec homes are usually well-located and built with amenities and upgrades that appeal to buyers in a specific market.
+One of the benefits of purchasing a spec home is that the buyer can have a brand-new home without having to make a tremendous number of selections and decisions.

-How Much Will Your Custom Home Cost To Build - 4
+How Much Will Your Custom Home Cost To Build - Spec Home - 2

 Production Home